na-na-hi/renget/archive/unesm.md

 I took an apple from Totodile.
 “Yeah, it’s like rug burns all over my face.”

-“While you’re unmuzzled, I need your opinion on something, Phanpy,” said Torchic.
+“While you’re unmuzzled," said Torchic, "I need your opinion on something, Phanpy."

 “What?”
+I said.

 “Get the map, I need your estimation on how close those nerds are to Tiny Meadow.”